 If you’re looking to live green, safe and healthy, without all the fuss and stress try the tips below:

 If you don’t let your kid out of your sight due to fear of child abductions or other harm, thus keeping your kid indoors all day long without any freedom to play and grow, you’re doing way more harm than good.
-Live safe and green as much as is comfortable, sure, but take some calculated risks too.
+Live safe and green, but take some calculated risks too.
 A life lived in a bubble is no life at all.
 More tips below:

 - Is it safe to let your kids play outside alone?